-- Freshman year: Honors University Seminar in the fall and Critical Thinking in the Spring.
-Many students will also take Honors Introduction to Fine Arts this year. - Sophomore/Junior year: Sometime during these two years, the two Honors specific courses (see below). - Senior year: Honors Capstone
+- Freshman year: Honors University Seminar in the fall and Critical Thinking in the Spring. - Sophomore/Junior year: Sometime during these two years, the two Honors specific courses (see below). - Senior year: Honors Capstone

 Throughout their time at SBU, Honors students will complete the required number of Honors electives for their track, which all count toward their general education requirements.
 These electives must be completed by graduation, but are not required in a particular order.